-Install TensorFlow with CUDA, cDNN, and GPU Support in 4 Easy Steps
+Install TensorFlow and PyTorch with CUDA, cUDNN, and GPU Support in 3 Easy Steps

-Set up a cutting edge environment for deep learning with TensorFlow 2.4 and GPU support.
+Set up a cutting-edge environment for deep learning with TensorFlow 2.10, PyTorch, Docker, and GPU support.

-Tested with NVIDIA Tesla v100, P4, and K80 deep learning GPUs on AWS, GCP, and Azure.
+Tested with NVIDIA Tesla T4 and RTX 3090 GPUs on GCP, AWS, and Azure.
 Any NVIDIA CUDA compatible GPU should work.